Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Hud Control
 Hud controller goes in here, used to access variables in hud controller

+Plane Mesh
+Put the parent object of the plane's mesh objects here.
+Sets it and all it's children to the 'OnboardPlaneLayer' layer when you enter, and back to what it was before when you leave.
+This is so that the Gun_Pilot doesn't hit your own plane.
+Do not put any colliders as child of any other object, or the gun might hit them.

+Onboard Plane Layer
+Layer to set the Plane Mesh and all it's children to when you enter the plane.

 Center of Mass (new in 1.1)
 The aircraft's center of mass.
 Useful to adjust how long it takes to take off.